 Employee Benefits & Retirement Planning - We work with business owners, and their leadership teams when appropriate, to design and implement employee benefit programs, such as 401(k), SEP IRA, Cash Balance Plans, and/or Defined Benefit Plans.

 Succession Planning - Determining the value of your business year over year will help you determine what elements of the business to focus on to accelerate business value.
-You can build value by increasing your cash flow (EBIDTA) and/or improving your multiple.
+You can build value by increasing your cash flow (EBITDA) and/or improving your multiple.

 Long before an owner is ready (are we ever ready?) to transition a business, we recommend they build out the following, which we can help you with.